 - Successfully completing two unannounced drug tests which are part of a rehab program (the student does not need to complete the rest of the program).

 In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.
-It is the student’s responsibility to certify to the Financial Aid Office that he or she has successfully completed the rehabilitation program.
+It is the student’s responsibility to certify to the Office of Financial Aid and Veterans Affairs that he or she has successfully completed the rehabilitation program.

 Standards for a qualified drug rehabilitation program